Scafell Pike and Scafell from the summit of Great Gable

 Scafell Pike consists of igneous rock dating from the Ordovician period, and is geologically part of the Borrowdale Volcanics.
 The summit plateau of Scafell pike, and the other neighbouring peaks, is covered with shattered rock debris which provides the highest altitude example of a summit boulder field in England.
 The boulder field is thought to have been caused in part by weathering, such as frost action and possibly earth movement caused by earthquakes.

-Summit cairn Scafell Pike
+Summit cairn - Scafell Pike

 Ascent Routes:

 The ascent of the Pike is most often attempted from Wasdale Head at the north end of Wastwater to the west of the Pike.
-On summer weekends, crowds of people can be found attempting this steep but straightforward walk.
-An alternative ascent from Wasdale approaches up a hanging valley whose head is at Mickledore, which is itself ascended, before following the path from Sca Fell to the Pike.

 A more taxing, but scenically far superior, approach begins at Seathwaite Farm at the end of Borrowdale, proceeding via Sty Head Tarn then taking the Corridor Route (formerly known as the Guides Route), a delightful walk along the western flank of the Sca Fell massif with intimate views of the mountain, before joining the route from Wasdale near the summit.